ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 10. Expand the **Advanced configuration** section to adjust additional settings for storage tiers and machine types, if applicable.

-11. In **Configure standby orchestrator (for HA)**, enter the **Standby orchestrator name** and select a **Standby Power Virtual Server workspace** to define the Power Virtual Sever workspace in which the standby orchestrator is deployed, when HA is enabled during provision.
+11. In **Configure standby orchestrator (for HA)**, enter the **Standby orchestrator name** and select a **Standby Power Virtual Server workspace** to define the Power Virtual Server workspace in which the standby orchestrator is deployed, when HA is enabled during provision.
 These settings enable the orchestrator to provide continuous recovery capabilities if the primary site fails.

 12. After verifying all settings, click **Deploy orchestrator** to start the deployment process, which creates the orchestrator VMs.